 This means that your underlying energy concerning how you relate to your sense of self is heavily influenced by Taurus and Aries and their ruling planets (using the example above).

-If you have a planet located in the first house of your birth chart, then you’d have the energy of the associated star sign as well as the influence of the planet or planets that were in your first house at the time of birth.
+If you have a planet located in the first house of your birth chart, then you’d have the energy of the associated star sign or rising sign as well as the influence of the planet or planets that were in your first house at the time of birth.

-This happens in all 12 astrological houses and it is quite possible that most of the planets could be bunched together in one or just a few house.
+This happens in all 12 astrological houses and it is quite possible that most of the planets could be bunched together in one or just a few houses.